Dusty410/Dusty410/README.md

-Hey, I'm @Dusty410, currently a student learning Python and vb.net.
+Hey, I'm @Dusty410, currently a student learning Python, vb.net, SQL, and more.
 I know very little, and am excited to learn more.